nhotalling/VorpalJsonCore/README.md

  - Image to be used as a counter: `counter-{imagename}_{startingValue}.{jpg|png|gif}`

 ## Android/Google Drive Sync Example
-This example follows the steps needed to sync from Google Drive to an Android device using DriveSync Pro (I personally use the paid version).
+This example follows the steps needed to sync from Google Drive to an Android device using DriveSync Pro (also called Autosync - I personally use the paid version).

 - Set up folder on Google Drive to hold all Vorpal Board game folders and files, e.g. `DriveSyncFiles`.
-- On DriveSync Pro, set up folder sync that connects your Google Drive `DriveSyncFiles` folder to `[Internal storage]/Android/data/com.Vorpal/files/Documents/games`.
+- On DriveSync Pro/Autosync, set up folder sync that connects your Google Drive `DriveSyncFiles` folder to `[Internal storage]/Android/data/com.Vorpal/files/Documents/games`.
 As you're clicking through directories, you'll have to stop and grant permission to access the `data` folder.
 For settings, I use Two-Way sync, uncheck all options, and enable folder pair.